-Case Studies: Real-World Deployment Scenarios and Applications
+Case Studies: Real-World Deployment Scenarios and Applications integrated into public infrastructure projects, such as surveillance and traffic management.

 In this section, we delve into real-world case studies that demonstrate the practical deployment of data privacy and compliance measures within cloud-based IoT systems.
 Each case study provides a detailed description of the deployment context, emphasizing the specific use case or application scenario.
 Examples may include: